 Students who take Great Books go into a diverse array of career paths including teaching, law, government, and publishing.
 Many students are successful winning scholarships for further educational opportunities, such as graduate programs in English, Political Science, Public Policy, Philosophy, and Classics.

 As so much of the content of a Great Books class involves components from Literature, Philosophy, Political Science, and Human Rights, these disciplines easily complement a Great Books major.
-In addition, much of what we read is foundational to Western thought and as such can be valuable background knowledge for any discipline.
+In addition, Great Books students become immersed in the history of ideas which is valuable background knowledge for any discipline.
 As a result, students have successfully paired Great Books majors with Sociology, Criminology, Religious Studies, Psychology, History, and Journalism.